 With a lack of clarity around when members will need to recertify via state websites, it can seem like a daunting task to begin communications now.
 But beginning outreach is critical to driving awareness and education around redetermination, as well as for building trust and ultimately motivating members to engage.
-Early outreach tactics also give you a method of confirming contact information, identifying preferred communication channels, and starting to understand the social determinants of health affecting each member.
+Early outreach tactics also give you a method of confirming contact information, identifying preferred communication channels, and starting to understand the social determinants of health (SDoH) affecting each member.

 Begin the trust-building campaign by educating members on why they need to be prepared to recertify their eligibility when relevant dates become available.
 Assuming the PHE will be extended and the redetermination process won’t be required for a while, communicating with members 3-6 months in advance will make them more comfortable with hearing from you and help them understand the topic.